SJ23 Tech Tip B16, (Updated 2021-01-25) Bob Schimmel, Buddy Wright.

 • Similarly trim the hull side of the sealant flush.
 Trim the tube about 1/2" out from the hull so the water pours into the air instead of running down the hull.
 This prevents oxidized metal from creating a black stain.
 The protruding tube should survive the beatings of daily boating.

 After a winter and better part of a wet summer I was convinced that a snug fitting vinyl tube through the scupper is key to solving my problem.
 The finished installation is at right.
 Water pouring from the protruding tube is from a light rain.
-The top inside of the tube was beveled to speed flow.
+The top inside of the tube was bevelled to speed flow.

 Consider this: